TrellixVulnTeam/swahilipython_SCMU/Doc/library/formatter.rst

    A formatter which does nothing.
 If *writer* is omitted, a :class:`NullWriter` instance is created.
 No methods of the writer are called by :class:`NullFormatter` instances.
-Implementations should inherit from this class if implementing a writer interface but don't need to inherit any implementation.
+Implementations should inherit kutoka this kundi if implementing a writer interface but don't need to inherit any implementation.